 One of the more interesting facts about sleep is that it takes us about 90 minutes to reach the REM phase.
 The first REM phase doesn’t last long, but its length increases with each following cycle, which is the main reason behind our feeling that some dreams last longer than others — they actually do.

-3. People need around seven minutes to fall asleep.
+3. Various sleep data indicate that people need around seven minutes to fall asleep.

 When we fall asleep, our brain starts producing short periods of activity that last for about 20 minutes, after which we cross from light to deep sleep and enter the fourth stage of our sleep cycle that lasts 30 minutes.